 When traveling to Japan, you’ll need to make sure your passport is ready to go; and this includes having a compliant Japan passport photo taken.
-If you don’t want to spend a fortune just to make sure your photograph is sufficient, give our easy Japan passport photo service a try.

 What are the passport photo dimensions and requirements for Japan?